 Katheryn Sehlke is an avid yoga practitioner who began teaching in 2014 after a growing desire developed over the years of her personal practice to share the wonderful benefits she was experiencing in her daily life.
 Her goal in teaching is to develop relationships with people in order to help them find a balance between their physical, mental, and spiritual health in a light-hearted manner.

 Her formal training is rooted in Vinyasa flow, with alignment principles and prop utilization from Iyengar yoga.
 She recently moved to Estes Park with her husband, John, and their two dogs, from San Antonio, Texas, where she taught yoga at The University of Texas at San Antonio and studied Art and Economics.
-When she’s not practicing, she is working at Kind Coffee, exploring the mountains with her family, or enjoying other forms of creative expression through art.
+When she’s not practicing, she is exploring the mountains with her family, or enjoying other forms of creative expression through art.

 Caryn Ling has been teaching movement since 2008 when she was approached to start teaching a kickboxing class she had been attending.
 She enjoyed the motivation of working out with others and found she enjoyed teaching those classes just as much.
 She went on to teach strength training, bootcamp, and cycling.
 In 2010 she decided to pursue yoga as a way to round out both her body and her teaching skills.
 Caryn found that physical movement combined with the philosophy of yoga provided a deeper understanding of both the body and the mind.
 Ah! a balance of moving and thinking....she knew she was on to something.